 - Students should wear full school uniform at all times (see appendix 1).
 We expect all students to borrow correct uniform in the morning if they arrive incorrectly dressed.
-Defiance is never acceptable behaviour. - We expect all students to borrow PE uniform if they haven't brought their own to school on days they have PE lessons. - Students should come fully equipped with the 'SIMPLE 7' each and every day. - Only a watch may be worn on wrists. - No bracelets, Pandora chains, belchers, chains etc. to be worn in school. - Nose piercings must be a simple small stud no rings are allowed on health and safety grounds. - Small discreet plain ear studs may be worn no hoops, loops, half loops, pendants etc. are allowed on health and safety grounds. - No other jewellery is allowed and will be confiscated (this includes rings, lip piercings, nose rings, eyebrow piercings, bars in ears, necklaces etc).
-For health and safety reasons any other type of body piercing is not allowed.
-Confiscated jewellery will be returned at an appropriate point. - Mobile phones must be turned off and out of sight in school. - If a mobile phone (or similar device) is seen or heard, it will be confiscated.
+Defiance is never acceptable behaviour. - We expect all students to borrow PE uniform if they haven't brought their own to school on days they have PE lessons. - Students should come fully equipped with the 'SIMPLE 7' equipment each and every day. - Only a watch may be worn on wrists. - No bracelets, Pandora chains, belchers, chains etc. to be worn on wrists or ankles in school. - Nose piercings must be a simple small stud no rings are allowed on health and safety grounds. - Small discreet plain ear studs may be worn no hoops, loops, half loops, pendants etc. are allowed on health and safety grounds. - No other jewellery is allowed, and it will be confiscated if worn (this includes rings, lip piercings, nose rings, eyebrow piercings, bars in ears, necklaces etc).
+For health and safety reasons any other type of body piercing is not allowed. - Confiscated jewellery will be returned at an appropriate point (not necessarily the same day). - Mobile phones must be turned off and out of sight in school.

+- If a mobile phone (or similar device) is seen or heard, it will be confiscated.
 It can be collected from reception at the end of the day.
-Repeated confiscations may lead to parents/carers having to collect from school and further sanctions being applied. - Headphones and/or wireless earphones must not be seen or heard in school.
+Repeated confiscations may lead to parents/carers having to collect from school and further sanctions being applied. - Headphones and/or wireless earphones must not be seen in school.
 If they are they will be confiscated with the phone (or attached device) even if the phone itself wasn't seen/heard. - No filming or photographing using a mobile phone in school is allowed at any time.
 It is a breach of GDPR and safeguarding to take photos or film other students in school.
 The Safer Schools Police Officer will be notified in all such instances and will communicate with parents/carers. - Students should not smoke, vape or chew gum anywhere on the school grounds or in the building.
 The entire school site (both inside and outside) is a non-smoking environment. - Vapes, e-cigarettes, cigarettes, lighters, papers are all banned in the school building and on all parts of the school site.
 These will be confiscated and disposed of immediately.
 These will not be returned under any circumstances.
-This includes if a parent requests that they are returned. - Aerosols, hairsprays, alcohol, dangerous or illegal items are not allowed to be brought into school - Staff have the right to search students' bag/possessions if they suspect they have a dangerous weapon or substance or banned item and confiscate if appropriate.
+This includes if a parent requests that they are returned. - Aerosols, hairsprays, energy/fizzy drinks, alcohol, weapons and other dangerous or illegal items are not allowed to be brought into school.
+This includes training knives, gel blasters, BB guns etc. - A reminder to all students that staff have the right to search students' bag/possessions if they suspect they have a banned item / dangerous weapon or substance and confiscate if appropriate.